 This relates to UK ancestry visa guidance for entry clearance applications and renewals (extensions).
 Accordingly, the post covers the following topics:

 - UK ancestry visa guidance: Frequently Asked Questions (FAQs)

-Ancestry Visa Guidance for Applications from Outside the UK
+- Ancestry Visa Guidance for Renewal (Extension) Applications

 A CommonWealth citizen can apply for a UK ancestry visa if his/her grandparent was born in the UK, including the Channel Islands and the Isle of Man, or on a British-registered ship or aircraft.
 And also if a person’s grandparent was born before 31 March 1922 in the Republic of Ireland then also he/she may apply for UK ancestry visa.
 Moreover, a CommonWealth citizen can claim ancestry if either he/she or the relevant parent was adopted or born within or outside marriage in the UK.
 However, a person cannot claim UK ancestry through his/ her step-parents.

 The applicant also needs to prove that he/she is more than 17 years of age.
 And have sufficient funds, for him/herself including dependants, to support the cost of living and accommodation in the UK without recourse to public funds.
 Certainly, the applicant can work in the UK on an ancestry visa.

 How to Apply for UK ancestry visa entry clearance application?